GiorgosTagkoulis/katacoda-scenarios/CircleCI_CLI_Tutorial/step1.md

 `curl -fLSs https://raw.githubusercontent.com/CircleCI-Public/circleci-cli/master/install.sh | bash`{{execute}}

 By default, it is installed to the `/usr/local/bin`{{action}} directory so if you do not have write permissions to this directory, make sure to add `sudo`{{action}} to the above command.

-## Setup CircleCI CLI

-After the installation, CircleCI CLI needs to be configured for your system.
-Run the command:

-`circleci setup`{{execute}}

-in the terminal, which will guide through the configuration.